JGCRI/gcam-doc/energy.md

 ### Depletable Resources

 GCAM models depletable resources (oil, unconventional oil, natural gas, coal, and uranium) using graded resource supply curves.
-As cumulative extraction of these resources increases, the cost of extraction rises; however, technical change can be applied to reduce the extraction cost in future years.
+The fossil resources are produced from these supply curves using a "Resource / Reserve" model.
+In this approach as the market price of the resource increases, we look up the supply curve to determine the additional quantity available and move that quantity of "resource" into a "reserve".
+We assume production of that reserve over some well / mine lifetime appropriate for each fuel.
+Technical change can be applied to reduce the extraction cost of the "resource" in future years.
 Resource curves for fossil fuels are shown below.

 <img src="gcam-figs/oil_supply_curve.png" width="750" height="300" />
 {: .fig}